Fed's tightening cycle scenario involves risky bet on inflation

 Inflation was a mere 0.3 percent in the second quarter, and even the Fed's preferred gauge, that excludes volatile food and energy prices, stands at 1.3 percent and has been falling since 2013.

 Recent research shows how much the inflation landscape has changed.
 Falling unemployment and consequent wage increases, for example, no longer drive near-term inflation as they did in the 1960 and 1970s, according to research at the Fed's Washington-based board.
-That possibly reflects labor's declining share in the value of goods, or the fact that a tightening labor market no longer translates dependably into significant wage increases.
+That possibly reflects labour's declining share in the value of goods, or the fact that a tightening labour market no longer translates dependably into significant wage increases.

 Studies also show a break between the unemployment rate and short-term inflation some time in the 1990s, with price increases flattening out and impervious to fluctuations in the employment level.